 I am no fan of the Greens, however, this idea is no ‘leftie pinko nonsense’.

-There remains concerns over expenditure, and the tremendous cost of supplying every Australian with $23 000 per annum.
-Any UBI would need large simultaneous cuts to existing welfare in ensuring viability, which was not the case here.
+True, there are legitimate concerns over the tremendous cost of supplying every Australian with $23 000 per annum–as has been suggested.
+Ensuring the viability of any lasting UBI would require large cuts to existing systems of welfare, which was not proposed here.

-In the current context where work for humans remains relatively abundant, a UBI would also disincentivize work.
-This would likely create a permanent underclass of people, who will never achieve financial independence, never possess a drive to improve themselves and their families lives, and will know no better circumstances than those dictated by big government.
+In the contemporary context where work for humans remains relatively abundant, a UBI would also disincentivize work.
+This could create a permanent underclass of people who will never achieve financial independence, knowing no better than that dictated by big government.

-There must be some discussion about the potential of a UBI into the future, as artificial intelligence threatens to automate millions of jobs in an unprecedented manner.
+Nevertheless, a UBI may be essential one day with artificial intelligence threatening to automate millions of jobs in an unprecedented manner.

-Given the rate of human technological development thus far, it is arrogant, or short-sighted, to believe as many in the Liberal Right do, that artificial intelligence cannot ultimately render humans redundant in the workplace.
+Given the blistering rate of technological development thus far, it is either short-sighted or arrogant to assume what many liberals do: artificial intelligence will never render humans redundant in the workplace.